-During tanks one to four watch closely for any signs of overheating.
-These will include:

-Steam or smoke coming from the engine surfaces

-Very high engine speeds during acceleration, as if it is running out of fuel.

-Popping or clattering sound when slowing down.
+- During tanks one to four watch closely for any signs of overheating.
+These will include: - Steam or smoke coming from the engine surfaces - Cleaning out and then lagging during high-speed acceleration, as if it is running out of fuel. - Popping or clattering sound when slowing down.
 Idle speed will surge or possibly diminish to the point of stalling.